-Air pollution emissions from Platform A are the result of combustion sources, storage tanks and piping components, such as valves and flanges.
+Air pollution emissions from Platform C are the result of combustion sources, storage tanks and piping components, such as valves and flanges.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit, the platform as a whole; it also lists the potential emissions from non-permitted emission units.

 The emission sources include:

 - 1. Crew boats, supply boats, and emergency response boats. - 2.
-One 25-ton pedestal crane operated by a diesel internal combustion engine.

-- 3. One 15-ton pedestal crane operated by a diesel internal combustion engine. - 4.
-One standby diesel-fired generator that is operated in emergency situations and tested weekly. - 5.
-Piping components, produced water tanks, and other evaporative sources that release fugitive hydrocarbons into the atmosphere. - 6.
-Fugitive hydrocarbons emitted into the atmosphere from pigging and from solvent use. - 7.
+One north (25-ton) pedestal crane operated by a diesel internal combustion engine. - 3.
+One south (15-ton) pedestal crane operated by a diesel internal combustion engine. - 4.
+One standby diesel-fired generator that is operated in emergency situations. - 5.
+One standby diesel-fired fire water pump that is operated in emergency situations. - 6.
+Piping components, produced water tanks, and other evaporative sources that release fugitive hydrocarbons into the atmosphere. - 7.
+Fugitive hydrocarbons that are emitted into the atmosphere from solvent use. - 8.
 Flare relief system to combust hydrocarbon gases.